-The EFSF plays a unique role in providing financial assistance support to beneficiary Member States.
-The EFSF financing features policy conditions that require beneficiary Member States to implement macroeconomic and structural policies and are an integral part of the EFSF financing support.
-These measures aim to help beneficiary Member States to resolve their financial needs while safeguarding the EFSF resources.
+The EFSF plays a unique role in providing financial assistance to BMS.
+The EFSF financing features policy conditions that require BMS to implement macroeconomic and structural policies and are an integral part of the EFSF financing support.
+These measures aim to help BMS to resolve their financial needs while safeguarding the EFSF resources.
 Considering this specificity, the EFSF loans do not have a market value and the best estimates of the fair value is the amortised cost.